bingryan/obsidian-markdown-export-plugin/README.md

 This is a markdown export plugin for Obsidian (https://obsidian.md).

-It allows you to export markdown to a package (including pictures) with one click, so that you can use it in other applications
+It allows you to export markdown to a package (including pictures) with one click.

+---

 ![screenshot](./export.gif)

 ## Features

+- [x]  Folders and single files are supported
-* Include image attachments
+- [x]  Include image attachments
-* Option for use `GitHub Flavored Markdown Format`
+- [x]  Option for use `GitHub Flavored Markdown Format`

 ## How to Install